nielsenchristianole/mlops_oracle_mnist/reports/README.md

 > *The biggest challenges in the project was using ... tool to do ... .
 The reason for this was ...*
 >
 > Answer:

+We spend a lot of time figuring out how to use the cloud properly, as this turned out to be quite difficult.
+Turns out that it is impossible to add a config file to an image inside vertix ai.

 --- question 30 fill here ---